FisherKyle/IndependantArray/README.md

 ## **//** Description

 Ping-Pong Number Generator is a program that takes a number provided by a user and returns all numbers from until that number.
-In this span of numbers, it will replace each number divisible by three with the word "ping", each number divisible by 5 with the word "pong", and each number divisible by 15 with the phrase "ping-pong".
+In this span of numbers, it will replace each number divisible by 3 with the word "ping", each number divisible by 5 with the word "pong", and each number divisible by 15 with the phrase "ping-pong".

 ## **//** Installation Requirements/Instructions